 Who is the best Acupuncturist in New York City?

 This is a great question, but impossible question to answer.
 Just like there is no one best physician for every condition, there is no best acupuncturist for every health concern.
-It is really about finding the best acupuncturist for your needs.
+It is really about finding the best acupuncturist for you.
 There are a few questions to consider.